ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 # <img src="https://raw.githubusercontent.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/master/img/delivery-truck-icon.ico" height=70 width=70> Amazon-Fresh-Delivery-Slot-Notifier-COVID-19
-The ***Amazon Fresh delivery slot notification tool*** informs users when it finds a delivery slot open on the 'Amazon Fresh' checkout page.

 In these uncertain times, it's essential that we do our part and stay home :house_with_garden: to stop the spread of COVID-19.:earth_asia:

 Unfortunately, this also means that it's tough to get our hands on groceries.
 Amazon Fresh delivery slots are few and disappear within minutes due to extremely high demand.

+The ***Amazon Fresh delivery slot notification tool*** informs users verbally :speaker: and via push notifications :iphone: when it finds a delivery slot open on the 'Amazon Fresh' checkout page.
-This application notifies users of available slots verbally and via push notifications to their phones.
+This application notifies users of available slots  to their phones.

 We have tried to make this application user-friendly so that even non-technical users are able to run it on their systems in **3 easy steps**: